citp/privacy-policy-historical/p/pc/pcw/pcworld.co.uk.md

 Who we are

-In this Privacy Policy references to ‘we’ and ‘us’ are to DSG Retail Limited trading as PC World, Dixons, Currys and KNOWHOW, company number 504877, registered office Maylands Avenue, Hemel Hempstead, Hertfordshire HP2 7TG.
+In this Privacy Policy references to ‘we’ and ‘us’ are to DSG Retail Limited trading as PC World, Currys and Knowhow, company number 504877, registered office Maylands Avenue, Hemel Hempstead, Hertfordshire HP2 7TG.

 What information we collect and how